HsnAlwayel/ToDoTask/README.md

 1- Fork and clone [this repository](https://github.com/HsnAlwayel/ToDoTask) to your `Development` folder.

-2- We have two files we're gona use in this task [App.js] and [ListItem.js].
+2- We have two files we're going use in this task [App.js] and [ListItem.js].

 3- in App.js, we will Declare our first State which we will use to capture the input to create a new item.
  ```